 Why Finding Your Best Fit School Matters

-Your best-fit school isn’t simply about prestige or rankings; it’s about where your academic goals, career aspirations, and personal preferences align.
+Before diving into comparisons, let’s address the most important part of your college decision: finding your best fit.
+Your best-fit school isn’t simply about prestige or rankings; it’s about aligning your academic goals with your career aspirations and personal preferences.
 Harvard and Yale both offer unparalleled opportunities, but your success depends on choosing the environment that nurtures your unique strengths.
-Which is better for you?
-Well, there’s no single answer; it all depends on what your student needs to succeed in college and beyond.

 Harvard and Yale: A Tale of Two Legends in Education